Healthcare & Social Assistance · Howell, MI

 Frequently Asked Questions

 Yes.
-The Department of Labor's Wage and Hour Division has recorded 1 enforcement case against LIVINGSTON COUNTY EMS, resulting in $33,673 in back wages owed to 57 affected employees.
+The Department of Labor's Wage and Hour Division has recorded 1 enforcement case against Livingston County Ems, resulting in $33,673 in back wages owed to 57 affected workers.
 These cases involve violations of federal labor laws including minimum wage, overtime, and other worker protections.

-LIVINGSTON COUNTY EMS operates in the Healthcare & Social Assistance sector (NAICS code 621910).
-This industry has 17,814 employers tracked by PlainWorker, with 12,028 total OSHA inspections and $21.33M in cumulative penalties.
+Livingston County Ems operates in the Healthcare & Social Assistance sector (NAICS code 621910).
+This industry has 18,008 employers tracked by PlainWorker, with 12,069 total OSHA inspections and $21.20M in cumulative penalties.

-LIVINGSTON COUNTY EMS's total OSHA penalty of $250 is below the Healthcare & Social Assistance industry average of $1,197 per employer.
+Livingston County Ems's total OSHA penalty of $250 is below the Healthcare & Social Assistance industry average of $1,177 per employer.
 The employer has 1 inspections compared to the industry average of 0.7 per employer.
+For a direct comparison, Pathway to Learning in Houston, TX is a similar healthcare & social assistance employer with $0 in current penalties.

 Explore PlainWorker